dogokit/dogokit-beagle/docs/GUIDE_TECH_STACK.md

 ## Don't Use These Stack

-- styled-components, @emotion, Stitches, Chakra UI, MUI, etc
+- CSS-in-JS solutions such as styled-components, @emotion, Stitches, Chakra UI, MUI, etc because already using Tailwind CSS.
-- TanStack/React Query, SWR, Axios, etc
+- Data fetching and caching library such as TanStack/React Query, SWR, Axios, etc because already using Remix loader/action, unless very necessary.
-- Redux, Zustand, Jotai, XState, etc
+- Redux, Zustand, Jotai, XState, etc because the app is still mostly having a server-side state.
+- Firebase, Supabase, Auth0, etc because the app is already handling the auth with Remix Auth, unless very necessary

 ---